 ADS-B CDTI-Assisted Visual Separation (CAVS)

-CAVS supports the flight-crew in maintaining visual contact with a lead aircraft (traffic) during a visual approach.
+CAVS is an ADS-B In application that supports the flight-crew in maintaining visual contact with a lead aircraft (traffic) during a visual approach.

 Benefits